Buddhist Boot Camp | Faithfully Religionless

 Faithfully Religionless reads more like a conversation we might have on a park bench somewhere.
 It is an open and honest memoir that gets more intimately personal than Buddhist Boot Camp did, while still sharing the underlying intention to awaken, enlighten, enrich and inspire.

 Kim was right!
 People all over the world have found the message in Buddhist Boot Camp refreshing, inspirational, and more importantly, motivational!

-I think motivation is more important because inspiration without action is just entertainment.
-My invitation is for us to go beyond thinking that something is a "good idea" to actually implementing it into our daily lives.
+I think motivation is a lot more important because inspiration without action is just entertainment, and my invitation is for us to go beyond thinking that something is a "good idea" to actually implementing it into our daily lives.

 The stories and quotes in both books offer mindfulness-enhancing techniques that anyone can relate to, reinforcing what we intuitively know but have somehow forgotten: how to live a simple and uncomplicated life while being the best version of ourselves there is.

 Being Faithfully Religionless doesn't mean that I'm against religion, per se, I simply don't have one (nor do I believe we need religion to be ethical).
 But when I tell people that I don't have a religion, they automatically assume I don't believe in God, and nothing could be further from the truth.
 My definition of God is somewhat unique, however, as it doesn't conjure a white man in the sky who dispenses blessings for good behavior and harsh judgment to condemn the bad.
 That’s because I don’t believe God does that; religion does.
 And as Anne Lamott cleverly put it, “You can safely assume you’ve created God in your own image if it turns out that your God hates the same people you do.”